 Relaxing at pavement cafes

 There are lots of attractive pavement cafes in the Turkish part of Nicosia, where you can relax and take in the atmosphere.
 My favourites were in a square behind the Selimiye Mosque, inside Büyük Han, and in the shopping area near the border post.
+Relaxing with a Efes beer and some Turkish pizza is one of the best things to do in Nicosia before you head back across the border.

 How to get to Nicosia